 Tahoe Blue Crew empowers and supports community members to conduct cleanup efforts that protect Lake Tahoe.

-Lake Tahoe is one of the most beautiful places on earth, however our Lake struggles to keep up with the over 24 million visitors each year.
-That is more visitors than the top three national parks combined but without all of the protections.
+Lake Tahoe is one of the most beautiful places on earth, however our Lake struggles to keep up with over 15 million visitors each year.
+That is four times the annual visitation of Yellowstone National Park, but without all of the protections and resources afforded to a national park.
 Tahoe is being loved to death and the litter left in the environment is a reminder of the severity of this threat.
 Not only does litter impact the ecosystem, many areas of Tahoe are not cleaned up regularly or land managers are short staffed and overwhelmed by the tens of millions of visitors each year.
 They need our help.
 We need to grow the community of volunteers to protect and preserve our beautiful Lake Tahoe for this and future generations to enjoy.